Rock Steady

 ‘Just this once…’

-Most people: Automatically agree, or justify their terms, or feel uneasy but comply.
+Most people: Automatically agree, or defensively justify their terms, or reluctantly but comply.

-Rock Steady response: You recognize the strategic intent, react in line with original plan, and stand by the decision.
+Rock Steady response: You recognize the strategic intent, react in line with original plan, and not seek validation.

 Moment #3